vanchihieu/tripzy-frontend-test-VanChiHieu/README.md

 - **Railway**: Full-stack deployment
 - **Docker**: Containerized deployment

+### Environment Variables

+No environment variables required for basic functionality.

 ## 🐛 Known Limitations

 1. **Mock Data**: Location data is static JSON (in real app, would use API)